Neovim (I use Neovim btw)

 curl -LO https://github.com/neovim/neovim/releases/latest/download/nvim-linux-x86_64.tar.gz

-sudo rm -rf /opt/nvim
+sudo rm -rf /opt/nvim-linux-x86_64

 sudo tar -C /opt -xzf nvim-linux-x86_64.tar.gz